KalidasBMahawarkar/Cheatsheet/cheat-cards/2_functions_scope.md

 ---

-# 🆚 Function Declarations vs Function Expressions — Cheat Card
+# 🆚 Function Declarations vs Function Expressions

 **Concept:** Two main ways to define functions in JS, differing in hoisting, scope, and behavior.